Coronavirus task force offers an even keel to a zigzag Trump

 When officials saw skyrocketing infection levels in Italy and cases bubbling up nearby, political leaders at one point recommended a Level 3 travel warning advising against non-essential travel to most of the continent.

-Some in the room were stunned, however when medical professionals in the group wanted to go even further.
+Some in the room were stunned, however, when medical professionals in the group wanted to go even further.
 It was an "aha" moment that drove home the gravity of the situation — and that idea was underscored when the news media responded without alarm.

 Nine days later, the State Department issued a global Level 4 warning against all travel.